dartmouth-cs52/dartmouth-cs52.github.io/index.md

 ## Contributing

 Interested in contributing to the course?
-There are several opportunites:
+There are several opportunities:

 *  Want to file a bug report?
 All the presentations, and assignments on this website are on [github](https://github.com/dartmouth-cs52/dartmouth-cs52.github.io).
 * Want to pass on your knowledge, and help the next generation of webdevs?
 Future TA's <a href="http://cs52.me/ta/" target="_blank">apply here!</a>.
 You don't really know something until you've tried explaining it to others.
 [Ask me](https://cs52-dartmouth.slack.com/messages/@tim/) about the opportunity if you want to learn more.